For Expats and Students: Living in

 your mastery of the language and even help you to improve it.

-just a few weeks or up to two months.
+few weeks or up to two months.

 But learning the language is not all.
 Even if you speak Indonesian but

 understand the mindset of the people you will be in for many